Hasheditz/Hasheditz/README.md

 ---
 ### 👦 About Me
-- 👨‍💻 I'm a CS Pre-final graduate at UIET Kanpur
+- 👨‍💻 I'm a CSE Pre-final graduate at UIET Kanpur

 - 🔭 I’m currently working on **UIET Connect**